squeakyspacebar/solfege/README.md

 The principles driving the design of the tool are a minimalist visual aesthetic as well as a minimal JavaScript requirement which was admittedly quite artificial - I wanted to try to push the envelope in terms of implementing behavioral aspects with CSS.
 Although I would argue largely in favor of the increasingly creaky standard model for the separation of concerns between HTML, CSS, and JavaScript, this was an experimental project.

+## Getting Started

+All you need are Node.js/npm and Grunt.
+Simply run `npm install` in the repository's root directory, wait for the packages to finish installing, and then run `grunt` to build.
+The finished build should appear under the `dist` directory.
+Once the

 ## Implementation

 Links to the following sources can also be found in the site page itself under the *Credit* section.